ARS SCIENTIA series (Part II - Salon Series)

 First Floor Garland Room

-portunity for artists and scientists to meet, discuss and interact
+An opportunity for artists and scientists to meet, discuss and interact

 around specific topics.